Code-Institute-Submissions/TraceOfKerava/README.md

 - JQuery
 - HTML
 - CSS
+- Google Maps API

 ## Testing

-The follow tests were made to ensure the buttons and forms are working properly:
+The follow tests were made to ensure the buttons are working properly:
 1. Landing page
-    1. Click on botton for Center
+    1. Click on button for Center
 	1. Check that landing page buttons are no longer available and four new button are now visible
 	1. Check that the text at the top of the page has been replaced with the text designated for the center route
-    2. Click on botton for Suburb
+    2. Click on button for Suburb
 	1. Check that landing page buttons are no longer available and four new button are now visible
 	1. Check that the text at the top of the page has been replaced with the text designated for the center route
+2. Each challenge button
+	1. Check that no previous buttons available anymore
+	1. Check that the text at the top of the page has been replaced with the text designated for the each challenge location
+	1. Check that the actual challange is displayed
+	1. Check that the Google map and the Marker are showing and in correct location

-In addition, social media links at the bottom were all tested to make sure they work as expected.
+In addition, social media links and the link to official town website at the bottom were all tested to make sure they work as expected.

 The site was reviewed on laptop, mobile phone and a large monitor using 1E11, Chrome, Edge and FireFox.